I. Reliability Fundamentals (29 questions)

 - Identify appropriate ethical behaviors for a reliability engineer in various situations.
 (Evaluate)

-- Explain how supplier reliability impacts the overall reliability program and describe key reliability concepts that should be included in supplier reliability assessments.
+- Explain how supplier reliability impacts the overall reliability program.
+Describe key reliability concepts that should be included in supplier reliability assessments.
+Continuously assess supplier reliability to ensure they meet established reliability standards.
 (Analyze)

 |